nicm42/100-days-of-code-v2/log4.md

 **Day 48: 10th September 2021**
 I thought I'd add the SCSS file from the previous Click the Shape into this one and it would just all work.
 Wrong!
 I ended up having to add the bits into the components, which I haven't decided is what I want to do yet.
 And it's currently ignoring the media queries.
 I think I will need to find a repo or tutorial using SCSS to see how they've done it.

+**Day 49: 11th September 2021**
+Forgot to fill this in yesterday, but wrote the blog post.
+I did Traversy Media's crash course on MySQL.
+Which all made sense, and I'm glad it included how to use it in Node, as it turns out to be easy.
+The hard part was re-setting my root password because I didn't know it, and every step I took I got errors.
+At least I gave the Spaceship Store's database its own user, so it's not been affected by any of that.

+**Day 50: 12th September 2021**
+Halfway through!
+I worked out what Drupal regions I wanted by trial and error (very much error when things disappeared...).
+And then added a Google Font, which took a while as I hadn't considered that I needed to tell it I wanted to use said font.
+I think I need to do some CSS now to get it looking how I want.
+And then remind myself how to use the breakpoints.